fpco/inline-c/README.md

 ### Function pointers

-Using the `fun` anti-quoter, present in the `funCtx` context, we can easily turn Haskell function into function pointers.
+Using the `fun` anti-quoter, present in the `C.funCtx` context, we can easily turn Haskell function into function pointers.

 ```
 {-# LANGUAGE QuasiQuotes #-}
 {-# LANGUAGE TemplateHaskell #-}
-import           Language.C.Inline
+import qualified Language.C.Inline as C

--- To use the function pointer anti-quoter, we need the 'funCtx along with
+-- To use the function pointer anti-quoter, we need the 'C.funCtx along with
--- the 'baseCtx'.
+-- the 'C.baseCtx'.
-setContext (baseCtx <> funCtx)
+C.context (C.baseCtx <> C.funCtx)

 ackermann :: CLong -> CLong -> CLong
 ackermann m n